Sunshine Coast Chiropractic & Physiotherapy - Open 6 Days A Week

 Shoulder pain treatment Sunshine Coast

-Shoulder pain that stops you sleeping, limits what you can lift, or just won't settle on its own?
-Our Sunshine Coast chiropractors and physiotherapists treat the full range of shoulder conditions at Mooloolaba and Nambour.
-The diagnosis always comes first.
+Shoulder pain that limits your movement, interrupts sleep, or won't resolve on its own?
+Our Sunshine Coast chiropractors and physiotherapists treat the full range of shoulder conditions at Mooloolaba and Nambour - and the diagnosis always comes first.

 Chiro + physioUnder one roof